scenee/relax/README.md

 ## Use Environment variables in Relfile

 You can use Environment variables in Relfile.
+That's much useful in CI services.
 For example,

 ```yaml
 development2: